A new intrinsically knotted graph with 22 edges: Introduction

 We introduce a previously unknown graph $M_{11}$, shown in Figure \ref{fig4}, that is a triangle-free intrinsically knotted (but not minor minimal) graph with 22 edges having four vertices with degree 5.
 Note that $M_{11}$ does not appear in the $K_{3,3,1,1}$ family or the $E_9+e$ family.
 Indeed if we contract the edge $l_3$, we get the minor minimal intrinsically knotted graph $H_{10}$ of the $K_7$ family.

-The goal of this research is to determine the number of intrinsically knotted graphs with 22 edges.
-We reach half the destination.
-In this paper we find all triangle-free intrinsically knotted graphs with 22 edges that have at least two vertices with degree 5 or a vertex with degree larger than 5.
+The goal of this research is to find the complete set of intrinsically knotted graphs with 22 edges.
+To this end, using the main argument in~\cite{LKLO}, we seek triangle-free intrinsically knotted graphs with 22 edges.
+In this paper, we find all such graphs among those having at least two vertices with degree 5 or a vertex with degree larger than 5.

-\begin{theorem} There are exactly three triangle-free intrinsically knotted graphs with 22 edges having at least two vertices with degree 5, the two cousins 94 and 110 of the $E_9+e$ family, and a previously unknown graph named $M_{11}$.
-These graphs are shown in Figure \ref{fig3} and Figure \ref{fig4}.
+\begin{theorem} There are exactly three triangle-free intrinsically knotted graphs with 22 edges among graphs having at least two vertices with degree 5, the two cousins 94 and 110 of the $E_9+e$ family, and a previously unknown graph named $M_{11}$ (Figure~\ref{fig3}~and~\ref{fig4}).

-Furthermore, there is no triangle-free intrinsically knotted graph with 22 edges that has a vertex with degree 6 or more. \end{theorem}
+Furthermore, there is no triangle-free intrinsically knotted graph with 22 edges that has a vertex with degree larger than 5. \end{theorem}

 The remaining sections of the paper are devoted to the proof of Theorem \ref{thm:main}.
 This paper relies on the technical machinery developed in \cite{LKLO}.
 In Section \ref{sec:term}, we review this material.
 Henceforth, $a$ denotes a vertex of maximal degree in $G$.
 The proof is divided into three parts according to the degree of $a$.
 In Section \ref{sec:deg6}, we show that any graph $G$ with $\deg(a) \geq 6$ cannot be triangle-free intrinsically knotted.
 In Section \ref{sec:deg5dist2}, we show that the only triangle-free intrinsically knotted graphs with two vertices $a$ and $b$ of degree 5 with distance at least 2 are cousin 110 of the $E_9+e$ family and the graph $M_{11}$.
 In Section \ref{sec:deg5dist1}, we show that the only triangle-free intrinsically knotted graph with two vertices $a$ and $b$ of degree 5 with distance 1 is cousin 94 of the $E_9+e$ family.